frontity/api-reference/docs-api/frontity-packages/features-packages/head-tags.md

 ## How to use

 This package will automatically add all the meta tags defined in WordPress for the page (through plugins like Yoast SEO or All in One SEO) in the `<head>` section of the rendered page.
-Just install theopackage it and everything will work out of the box.
+So there are no additional steps to do.
+Just install the package and everything will work out of the box.

 Remember that you'll need the [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) installed in your WordPress.
 With that, this package will take care of

-If you want to access the metadata available for a specific link you can use the `headTags.get` method
+If you want to access the metadata available for a specific link you can use the [`headTags.get`](#headtags-get) method

 ## API Reference